timescale/docs/api/_hyperfunctions/stats_agg-one-variable/average.md

     experimental: 1.0.0
     stable: 1.3.0
 hyperfunction:
-  family: statistical analysis
+  family: statistical and regression analysis
   type: accessor
   aggregates:
     - stats_agg() (one variable)
 api_details:
   summary: >
-    Calculate an average from the values in a statistical aggregate.
+    Calculate a simple average (or mean) from the values in a statistical aggregate.
   signatures:
     - language: sql
       code: |